 After running or doing weights, you need to cool down and allow your heart rate to gradually slow down.
 In terms of running, this could mean slowing down to a jog or walk towards the end.
 For muscle workouts, this might involve doing stretches, as well as ensuring your muscles don’t tighten up — stretching will improve your general flexibility and mobility.

 If you have more time, you can also cool down by swimming a few laps of the pool, or by engaging in some yoga poses.
 Whatever you choose, spending 10-15 minutes to close out your workout will allow you to get back to normal without getting stiff.

 Applying CBD topicals such as lotions or balms to areas that feel stiff and sore after your workout may help the affected area.
 CBD does not enter the bloodstream if applied to the skin, but this does not mean that it works any less.
 Because our endocannabinoid system (ECS) has receptors all over our bodies, topical CBD products will interact with these receptors on our skin.

 Immediately after a workout, your muscles are dying for quick-acting protein to replace the muscle protein breakdown that is occurring.
 By consuming a fast-acting whey protein shake, your body quickly absorbs nutrients and instigates the protein synthesis that helps your muscles grow.

-You might be thinking about what food is good for muscle recovery.
+What food is good for muscle recovery?
 Well, during workouts, your body’s main source of fuel is glycogen.
 This is stored in the muscles and comes from the carbohydrates that you eat.
-So consuming carbs keeps your body fuelled up for the rest of the day, also ensuring that you feel fresh and recovered when the next workout session comes around.
+So consuming carbs keeps your body fuelled up for the rest of the day — ensuring that you feel recovered when the next workout session comes around.